Seven Children Killed, Scores Hurt In Kenya School Collapse - UrduPoint

 "I just can't believe.
 It is too hard for me and the family," he said.

 Moses Nyakiongora, an official with the National Building Inspectorate said at the scene: "This school was not properly constructed.
-It is totally substandard." education Minister George Magoha visited the scene, and vowed to build a public school in the area.
+It is totally substandard."
+Magoha visited the site and vowed to build a public school in the area.

 "What has happened here today is regrettable but investigations have been launched," he said.